 Julia Ehrlich, a stylist friend of Friedman’s, handled the interiors of the dome, but for this contemporary cabin, the dedicated Friedman and his friend Nick Stolz made all the furniture by hand.
 Fittingly, says Friedman of the wood pieces, "We got a lot of inspiration from Donald Judd."

 Architect of Record: Steven Vitalich Architects

-Interior Design: Steven Vitalich, Sam Friedman, Nick Stolz
+Interior Design: Stephen Vitalich, Sam Friedman, Nick Stolz

 Get the Dwell Newsletter